Who is She Wordsmiths

 This policy sets out our position on the privacy of personal data to comply with the GDPR 2018 and relates to the entirety “She Wordsmiths..” (on all platforms and formats).

-She Wordsmiths is owned and managed by Marie T Smith (hereby referred to in the plural).
+She Wordsmiths is owned and managed by Marie T Smith.
 I am committed to ensuring that your information is secure with us and with third parties who act on our behalf.
 I do all I can to respect your right to privacy and the protection of your personal information.

 My request for your data is limited.
 A subscription to a newsletter at best.

 I also analyse and optimise my website content in order to strive to give the best reading experience.
 This is my statement on the data which is gathered behind the scenes when you choose to interact with my blog.

 From time to time I take commissions to undertake work for you as a client.
 I recognise that you might choose to contact me by e-mail or by social media messaging services for the purposes of understanding the service I offer and to obtain quotes.
 In doing so you are opening up dialogue about my services which is a legitimate reason to stay in touch.
 In the course of such communication I may take details such as name, e-mail address, postal address, telephone number, social media handles.
 I will retain your contact details for as long as that dialogue is relevant.
 You should also understand that once I have undertaken work for you, I am required to hold evidence of any contracts/clients for a total of seven years for tax purposes.
 I will not use your contact details for further marketing unless you have given permission for me to do so.

 Information you provide directly to our site